 Heart Disease and Cardiac Rehabilitation

-If you have heart disease, your doctor may encourage you to participate in the hospital's cardiac rehabilitation (rehab) program, which is designed to help you exercise safely and maintain a heart-healthy lifestyle.
-The program typically includes a tailored exercise program, education, and support in making lifestyle changes, like quitting smoking and adopting a healthier diet.
+If you have heart disease, your doctor may encourage you to participate in a cardiac rehabilitation (rehab) program, which is designed to help you exercise safely and maintain a heart-healthy lifestyle.
+The program typically includes a tailored exercise program, education, and support in making lifestyle changes, such as quitting smoking and adopting a healthier diet.
 Cardiac rehab programs also offer support groups to help you stay on track to maintain a healthier heart.

 What Types of Exercises Are Included in a Cardiac Rehab Program?